 They are a small coffee roaster based in Seattle, with a focus on sustainability.
 All of their beans are ethically sourced and their packaging is 100% recyclable.

-Their Breakfast Blend is a light roast coffee, making it fruitier and more delicate than many of the other options for best cold brew coffee beans.
+Their Breakfast Blend is a light roast coffee, making it fruitier and more delicate than many of the other options we’ve chosen.
 But, it makes an excellent cold brew with a more fruit and floral-based profile.

 That said, because it is a light roast, it will need longer to steep.
 We recommend giving your grounds at least 20 hours for the best results.